-The Assets in each REMIC Pool will be identified to that Pool.
-We will hold the Assets, directly or through our agent, for the benefit of the Holders of each related Series as required by the Agreement.
+The Assets deposited in each REMIC Pool will be identified to that Pool and its related trust fund in our corporate records.
+As Trustee, we will hold legal title to the Assets, directly or through our agent, for the benefit of the related REMIC Pool and the Holders of the related Series as required by the Trust Agreement.